Désolé, la version française de cette page ne peut être offerte pour le moment.

-- Letter from Health Canada re: GE fish assessment
+- Response letter from Health Canada re: GE fish assessment, November 27, 2013

-- In response to CBAN’s letter: Is Health Canada reviewing a GE fish for approval?
-November 14, 2013.
+- CBAN’s letter to the Minister of Health asking « Is Health Canada reviewing a GE fish for approval?« , November 14, 2013

 « Biotechnology Notices of Submission »

-- Letter from CFIA President to CBAN on « Biotechnology Notices of Submission »
+- Response from CFIA President to CBAN on « Biotechnology Notices of Submission » September 6, 2012.

-- In response to CBAN’s letter on « Biotechnology Notices of Submission »
+- CBAN’s letter to the CFIA on « Biotechnology Notices of Submission » July 9, 2012